samthorold/scribbles/docs/17-modelling.md

     and **valuing liabilities**.

+The results from the model depend on the model itself and the values assigned to the parameters in the model.

+Models should not be treated as black boxes, the output of which is assumed to be correct.

 ## Producing a solution

 *why models are often used to arrive at a solution to an actuarial problem*